HicrestLaboratory/Popcorn/README.md

-# Popcorn: Accelerating Kernel K-means on GPU
+# Popcorn: Accelerating Kernel K-means on GPU using Sparse Linear Algebra
 Our [PPoPP 2025 paper](https://arxiv.org/pdf/2501.05587) introduces a new sparse-matrix formulation of Kernel K-means that enables an efficient, high-performance GPU implementation.
 Our open-source tool, Popcorn, achieves up to 123.8× speedup over a CPU version and 2.6× over a dense GPU implementation.

 ## Prerequisites